Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 - Become a good developer with solid software engineer and computer science foundations.
 - Read scientific papers and apply them or redo the experiments on your own.
 - Deploy models with elegant and reusable code.
-- Get hired as a data sciencitst, data analyst, or machine learning engineer.
+- Get hired as a data scientist, data analyst, or machine learning engineer.

 ## Curriculum

 ### Programming Primer & Learning How to Learn

 Knowing how to programming is essential for data science.
-I highly suggest learning Python basics before anything else such as enrolling in a course or bootcamp.
-This way, you'll make the most out of your bootcamp/course and concentrate on the data science part.
+I highly suggest learning Python basics before anything else such as enrolling in a course or boot camp.
+This way, you'll make the most out of your boot camp/course and concentrate on the data science part.
 Make sure you are up to speed with the following material before going further.
 Also, since you are about to engage in a lifetime of learning new things, I highly recommend looking at the resources related to becoming a better learner.

 >Note: ❤️s represent material I particularly enjoyed and recommend.